jmgrimp/psma/docs/technical/01-Domain-Model.md

 - **Plan**: a set of subscribe/unsubscribe events with rationale.
 - **Provenance**: metadata describing where a fact came from and how trustworthy it is.

+Note on terminology:
+- In JSON contracts (engine/provider outputs), the upstream adapter identifier is called `source_id`.
+- In the conceptual ER diagram below, the same concept is represented as `provider_id` on `PROVIDER` and referenced by facts.

 ## Availability representation

 PSMA standardizes provider data into **availability windows**: